NuclearTalent/Bayes2019/installation/install.md

-## Material for Nuclear TALENT course in York, UK, June 10-28, 2019

-This repository contains the learning material for the Nuclear TALENT course Learning from Data: Bayesian Methods and Machine Learning, in York, UK, June 10-28, 2019

 Students are encouraged to install python and the required modules before the start of the school.
 Please contact the lecturers if you encounter problems when setting up the environment.